Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Experiments

 \section{Experiments}

-In this section, we explain the purpose of our experiments and describe the datasets, on which we conduct those experiments.
-In addition, we describe our implementation details and introduce the metrics we used to asses those experiments.
+In this section, we detail the artifact simulation on the simulated dataset and introduce the real-world dataset for evaluating our method.
+We also cover the implementation details and the metrics used to evaluate our experiments.